jboss-developer/jboss-eap-quickstarts/resteasy-jaxrs-client/README.md

 ### Run the Maven test

-Type the following command to run the jax-rs-client:
+Type the following command to run the `resteasy-jaxrs-client`:

         mvn test